Attorney kicking open a courtroom door, symbolizing bold litigation against Oregon’s sex offender risk assessment under SB 1122.

 B. FAKE SCIENCE, REAL CONSEQUENCES: THE BOARD’S DECISION TO MISUSE THE STATIC-99R

-The Board’s solution was to use the Static-99R, an 10 question actuarial worksheet it already knew how to use, and apply it to male sex offenders whose convictions were years or even decades old.
+Oregon’s solution was to use the Static-99R, an 10 question actuarial worksheet, and apply it to male sex offenders, even those whose convictions were years or even decades old.
 The problem?
-The Static-99R, used alone, is only scientifically valid for assessing short-term risk.
-As the Court explained in Sohappy v.
-Board of Parole: “The [Static-99R] score only remained valid for two years after [the date of first opportunity to offend]” (329 OR.
-APP.
-28, 48, 2023).
+The Static-99R is all about short-term risk.
+It’s only valid for two years.
 Relying on historical Static-99R scores to gauge present dangerousness after multiple decades is akin to using a $20 blood pressure cuff to screen for cancer.
 The cuff may provide a quick, numerical result that appears scientific, but it’s irrelevant for detecting tumors.

 C. A BELATED COURT OF APPEALS SMACKDOWN